Digital Health Works Insights

 Europe market entry for digital health should start with a country thesis, not a continent thesis.

 The teams that move fastest are usually the ones that choose one or two initial markets where the reimbursement story, provider need, buyer logic, and execution model actually line up.
+Europe rewards focus first, then expansion.

 Read this article on Digital Health Works